Multiple System Atrophy (MSA)

 A specialist doctor or neurologist may prescribe medicines, often including Parkinson’s medicines, to treat movement symptoms, regulate blood pressure and improve bladder control.
 She or he will tailor your medication to suit your symptoms and adjust the dose as necessary.

-In many countries, an occupational therapist or physiotherapist will be able to advise on specialist equipment and strategies to overcome everyday difficulties, for example turning in bed, personal hygiene or eating.
+In many countries, an occupational therapist, physiotherapist and speech and language therapist will be able to advise on specialist equipment and strategies to overcome everyday difficulties, for example turning in bed, personal hygiene or eating.
 Your doctor will be able to refer you to the right healthcare professional, so it is important to tell him or her about symptoms and any difficulties you experience.

 So far there is no actual evidence that complementary therapies can alleviate the symptoms of MSA, but some people find them helpful, for example in relaxing stiffness and rigidity in muscles and relieving stress.